Flash3388/Flash2019/README.md

 Intellij, by default, works with gradle, which means that all that is required, is to open the directory using `File->Open`.

+You can probably used the default suggested configuration, so simply accept it and let Intellij open the project.

 Aftering opening the directory, Intellij will automatically sync with gradle.
 Once finished, you will be able to start working.

+## Version

+Because of the gradle version used, it is required to use at least Intellij IDEA `version 2018.3.2`.

 ## Configurating FlashLib with Sources and Javadoc